BilalMaz/Github-Slides-Cloud-Engineer-Bootcam-/README.md

-step : open the repo with any editor / visual studio code step : edit the README file step : edit the text to " Your name Laptop "
+step : open the repo with any editor / visual studio code step : edit the README file step : edit the text to " Your name Laptop " step : alain just make a new change in this readme file